Basis-Theory/docs/source/includes/elements/react/_basis_theory_react.md

 }
 ```

 Gets the underlying Element instance to be used for tokenization.
-Returns `undefined` if can't match an Element with the provided `id`.
+Returns `undefined` if an Element with the provided `id` does not exist.

 Parameter | Required | Type      | Description
 --------- | -------- | --------- | ------------